ARJUNVARMA2000/LLM_DND/README.md

 ## Credits

-- Built with Python and OpenRouter
+- AI narrative powered by OpenRouter
-- Inspired by classic D&D adventures and text games
+- AI images powered by Pollinations.ai
-- AI-powered by various LLMs via OpenRouter
+- Inspired by classic D&D adventures

 ---

 *Roll for initiative.
-Your adventure awaits.*
+Your adventure awaits.* 🐉